 Sessions also include:

-- Choosing Repertoire - with a wide knowledge of Opera, Art Song, Choral music, Musical Theatre, Pop/Jazz/Gospel/Rn'B, Rock/Country & Folk, Maria can guide you to the songs that your voice and personal taste is most suited to.
+- Repertoire Selection - with a wide knowledge of Opera, Art Song, Choral music, Musical Theatre, Pop/Jazz/Gospel/Rn'B, Rock/Country & Folk, Maria can guide you to the songs that your voice and personal taste is most suited to.

-- Phrasing, Interpretation & Personal Style - equally familiar with classical techniques, belting & mixing for Musical Theatre and Popular Music, Maria will help you make each song "your own" in keeping with each genre's particular style.
+- Phrasing, Interpretation & Personal Style - equally familiar with classical techniques, belting & mixing for Musical Theatre and CCM/Popular Music, Maria will help you make each song "your own" in keeping with each genre's particular style.

 WHAT HAPPENS IN THE LESSONS?

-If you are already performing or auditioning for work, you may want to focus mainly on the performance side of your songs - you are more than welcome to.
+If you are already performing or auditioning for work, you may want to focus mainly on the performance side of your songs alone - you are more than welcome to.